sumanjs/suman/examples/90-roadmap.md

     want to use bash scripts as hooks, and may need to put them in a directory called sh.

-2. Including more than one Test.describe per file.

-    * this is probably completely unnecessary but may prove useful in some weird edge cases.
-Especially useful for easy conversion from Mocha.

-3. Support observables.
+2. Support observables.

     * As this area of Node and JS congeals, Suman will make observables a first-class citizen alongside promises and callbacks.

-4. Suman runner can handle pre-defined groups of tests, using suman.groups.js
+3. Suman runner can handle pre-defined groups of tests, using suman.groups.js

     * suman.groups.js will allow the user to define groups of tests that are to run together; this will basically override any behavior given by suman.order.js.

-5. Optimize suman.order.js => Optimize the order in which tests run, according to suman.order.js; also, allow for randomization of test order.
+4. Optimize suman.order.js => Optimize the order in which tests run, according to suman.order.js; also, allow for randomization of test order.

-6. Allow for the user to make hooks (before/afterEach, etc) run completely in parallel as well.
+5. Allow for the user to make hooks (before/afterEach, etc) run completely in parallel as well.

-7. Instead of tailing logs, use a web app hosted on localhost to view test output
+6. Instead of tailing logs, use a web app hosted on localhost to view test output

+7. Provide JIRA, Jenkins integration, etc etc.